Cooking Master Boy: Main characters

 Leon, a skilled seafood chef and knife master, first appears as a Dark Cooking Society member demanding a Legendary Cooking Utensil from Yang Spring Restaurant.
-After losing to Mao in battle, he reveals he's actually another Ever-Soul knife successor who left the Society.
+After losing to Mao in battle, he reveals that he is actually another Ever-Soul knife successor who left the Society.
 Once a prodigy at Yang Spring, young Leon mastered cooking techniques rapidly but showed compassion by placing talismans on animals he cooked.
 His relentless pursuit of knowledge led him to the Dark Cooking Society, where he obtained the legendary Seven-Star Knives through questionable means.
 Now remorseful, he joins Mao to prevent the Society from acquiring the Legendary Utensils, despite encountering another chef wielding duplicate knives.